rajea-bilal/rajea-bilal/README.md

 ### Hi there 👋

-- 🔭 Currently attending a full stack development bootcamp - #100Devs that concludes in July '22.
-- 🌱 Learning HTML, CSS, JavaScript, MongoDB, PHP, SQL.
+- 🔭 Currently learning JavaScript.
 - 👯 Documenting my learning journey on Twitter and Linkedin.
 - 💞️ I’m looking to collaborate on all sorts of creative and innovative projects.
 Let's chat!
 - 📫 How to reach me: rajea.bilal@gmail.com